malhar2598/hackathon8762/README.md

 - `test.csv/`: Stores the trained model file.
 - `README.md`: This file.
 - `hackathon8762.csv/`: Contains the finalised dataset with the predicted column 'y'.
+- `hackathon8762.pdf/`: Contains the finalised dashboard visualised with the PowerBi.

 Feel free to reach out if you have any questions or suggestions!